-ESP currently hosts five sectoral working groups (SWG’s).
+ESP currently hosts nine sectoral working groups (SWG’s).
 They focus on the relation between ecosystem services and specific sectors / users such as tourism, (agro-)forestry, fisheries, food production, pharmaceutical industry, energy sector, indigenous peoples, local communities and the conservation community.
 SWG members exchange information, discuss ideas and experience, and make this information available to a wider community of users.

 Activities of Sectoral Working Groups